ceramic & glass design

 Glass-Printing for a Business

-Printing on glass surfaces using printed images is a bit of a trickier task and will require a digital printer.
+Printing on glass surfaces using printed images is a trickier task and will require a digital printer.
 Using this machine opens an array of options.
 Here are a few things to keep in mind:

-Digital printing on glass, known also as ceramic digital printing allows its users to print absolutely anything they want in high quality.
+Digital printing on glassware, known also as ceramic digital printing, is a technology that allows its users to print anything they want in high quality.
 Here are a few helpful pieces of information: